syslog-ng/syslog-ng.github.io/doc/_admin-guide/080_Log/010_Flow_control/README.md

   sets the size of the output buffer automatically.\
   For details on sizing the log-fifo-size() parameter and how flow control works, see Configuring flow-control.

-  **NOTE:** Although the default output buffer internally uses multiple queues, the log-fifo-size() option can control only the overall size of all the underlying queues.
+  Although the default output buffer internally uses multiple queues, the log-fifo-size() option can control only the overall size of all the underlying queues.
   {: .notice--primary}

 ## Handling outgoing messages using disk buffering